 There are many complicated investments for 'expert investors'.
 The descriptions above cover the more routine types of savings, and you may want to take detailed advice on the tax consequences of other products.
 For example, some investments in unquoted trading companies may provide a shelter against Inheritance Tax through 100% Business Property Relief.
-A 5% stake in a company you work for may qualify for the 10% CGT rate through Entrepreneurs' Relief.
+Investing in an unquoted company you are not otherwise connected with may qualify for the 10% CGT rate through Investors' Relief.